TomasHubelbauer/webgl-op-1/README.md

 Image credit: https://en.wikipedia.org/wiki/File:OP-1_Sequencer_Concept.png

+- Set up basic lighting in the OP-1 scene
 - Find out if I can speed up the Droste demo: https://stackoverflow.com/q/56841018/2715716
 - Create a demo of a cube with rounded corners
 - Add front and back faces to the cube with rounded vertical edge axes